chunswu/Oil-Production-Forecasting/README.md

 ## Future Work
 Due to the prediction being off 12,000 barrels or off about $550,000, possibly look into a neural network for prediction.
+May run analysis again with the next reporting time (365 days) with 180 days as feature.

 Still have a lot of data that is not in the public domain which may influence production.
 Due to the proppant breakdown in the dataset not recorded in a standard; a possible manual clean up on the proppant to determine which type influences production (sizes, white, local, ceramic, resin coated, self-suspending proppant …)